Clinical Apprenticeships

 Experiences of students

-In September 2020 the first paramedic apprenticeship courses started at the University of Huddersfield and Teesside University.
+Here are comments from some of the students who have graduated from paramedic apprenticeship courses at the University of Huddersfield and Teesside University.

 “Lifelong learning might just sound like a buzz-phrase to some, but to me it has given me an opportunity to undertake an apprenticeship to achieve my goal of becoming a paramedic.
 I firmly believe that the apprenticeship route gives us a grounding based on practical abilities, and builds on that, creating the underpinning knowledge to graduate as a degree apprentice paramedic.”
 Steve